sylk0s/dotfiles/README.md

 ### Adding a program
 This repo is also designed to make it easy to add a program as a module!
 - See table below for where to add programs
-- If it's in a list
+- If it's not a module, just add the program to a list
+- Otherwise, at the appropriate place under `modules/` add a new file named `module-name.nix` and create a module (look to other modules similar for inspiration)

 // Places programs are specified

 ## Major Inspiration
 - Hlissner's dotfiles
 - Auyler's dotifles
+- TODO more